We’re at a climate turning point. COVID-19 recovery plans could tip the scales

 Not focusing on a green recovery would be a missed opportunity, says Alex Dewar, senior director of the Center for Energy Impact at Boston Consulting Group, which recently published a report analyzing how countries can benefit from a green recovery.
 If countries invest in long-lasting fossil infrastructure now, “it really risks locking in a much higher carbon intensity pathway that it’s harder to get off in the future,” he says.
 Conversely, multiple benefits can flow from green investments now.
 In countries that import fossil fuels now, such as Japan or South Korea, shifting to renewables and electrification can improve the balance of trade.
 In other countries, scaling up renewable energy or electric vehicle manufacturing can secure a share of new markets.
 And the changes can create much-needed jobs everywhere.
 In the U.S., for example, energy efficiency measures alone could create millions of jobs retrofitting homes.
 The shift away from fossil fuels will also save consumers money and benefit the economy by saving healthcare costs from the effects of pollution.

 “There’s also a lot at stake for companies here as well,” Dewar says.
-“There are tremendous opportunities here for accelerating the rate of economic growth coming out of COVID-19 from more green-oriented stimulus programs, in terms of, you know, the economic as well as employment multipliers that have been demonstrated for green investments.
+“There are tremendous opportunities here for accelerating the rate of economic growth coming out of COVID-19 from more green-oriented stimulus programs, in terms of the economic as well as employment multipliers that have been demonstrated for green investments.
 This is really a win-win opportunity for better, more sustainable economic growth, more equitable economic growth, and, of course, action on climate.”